We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 - Tower of Terror

-In terms of rope drop, Mickey and Minnie’s Runaway Railway and Slinky Dog Dash seem to be the most popular rides to head to first.
+In terms of rope drop, Rise of the Resistance, Slinky Dog Dash, and Mickey and Minnie’s Runaway Railway are the most popular options.

 DON’T Rope Drop These Rides (Unless you get there late)

 This isn’t because these particular rides aren’t worthy.
-It’s solely due to the fact that the lines for these attractions just don’t get as long (or simply won’t be open before park hours).
+It’s solely due to the fact that the lines for these attractions just don’t get as long as quickly.

 - Star Tours